Making sense of Zettelkasten

 I realise now that a zettelkasten does not replace my existing collection of notes.
 It is a different animal altogether.
 My usual notes are for reference.
 I only look at my notes when I need to find something that I know is in there.
 These notes can go untouched or unseen for months.

-Why keep notes in the same folder
+Why are all notes stored in the same folder

 An example.